 Over the last eight years living outside the US, I have heard racist, sexist, nationalistic, and judgmental statements about various nationalities, ethnicities, religions, and tribes routinely in public or semi-public.

 No person, ethnic group or ideology is immune from bigotry.
 I found myself from time to time thinking bigoted thoughts.
 For example, on a crowded ferry, I observed a French woman acting very selfishly, sprawling out on three seats, oblivious to the needs of a half-dozen people who had no place to sit at all.
 I thought of Mark Twain’s statement that the evolutionary scale is upside down.
 Actually, humans are at the bottom of the scale, he said, and below man, “there is nothing, no one — no one except the French.”

 Now, if I actually knew a lot of French people, I might revise my opinion instead of using this and other trivial examples of French rudeness to harden my impression of French people and not allow any positive experience of them to enter my consciousness.

 As an American expat, journalist and educator living in Abu Dhabi, UAE with a multiplicity of nationalities, and a “local” population of only about 15 percent, I noticed that stereotypes abound, both positive and negative.
 Abu Dhabi offers a wonderful opportunity to get to know people from many different cultures and experiences because English is widely spoken.
-I have become so much more internationally-minded since moving here.
+I became so much more internationally-minded since moving there.

 And yet it’s too easy to peg and classify people I don’t know well based on nationalities.
 One falls almost unconsciously into stereotyped thinking: